AntonyThorpe/silverstripe-knockout-forms/README.md

 Add validation needs to the observables in a Knockoutjs viewModel.
 Next, utilising the Knockout Form Fields, use Silverstripe to create the form.
 Upon bind, the field values are passed into the observables via a custom binding handler.
 The rules placed upon the observable will control the field validation.

 ## The Approach of this Module
-- Extend Silverstripe form fields just enough to place a Knockout observable and value on the element
+- Extend Silverstripe form fields just enough to place a Knockout observable and the value on the element
 - Use Knockout-Validation to validate the fields
 - Disable the submit button until all rules are satisfied